 Keep all foodstuffs covered up, preferably in sealed containers.
 Where plants, fish tanks, ponds or any animals are present, these should be removed from treated areas.
 Covering items will not always guarantee their safety.

-Where possible, deep clean and intensively vacuum all areas so pesticides can be applied to clean surfaces.
+Where possible, deep clean and intensively vacuum all areas.
+Pesticides work best when applied to clean surfaces.

-Remove all items that could be accidentally knocked over by operatives when wearing protective equipment that can sometimes impede peripheral vision.
+Remove all items at risk of accidental damage by operatives wearing protective equipment that can sometimes impede peripheral vision.

 Remove all articles from floor surfaces like shoes, slippers, photos, magazines etc.

-Also, turn off all sockets and unplug all electrical items, making sure that these are protected from water exposure during spray treatments.
+Unplug electrical items and turn off all sockets.
+Protect electrical items from water exposure during spray treatments.

-Move all Items of Furniture into the centre of rooms so the perimeters or areas affected and requiring treatment can be easily cleaned by you, and then treated by us.
+Move furniture into the centre of rooms so the perimeters or areas affected and requiring treatment will be available for cleaning by you and treatment by us.

 What To Expect Following Pesticide Treatment